MoonModules/WLED-Docs/docs/advanced/2d-1d-Mixed-Setup.md

 WLED-MM supports mixing 2D and 1D setup on the same unit, the expected result is that you could use 2D fixture and still chain a strip after or setup a strip and then a matrix after on the same pin.

+!!! important
-!Important: The necessary steps are different from upstream WLED.
+    The necessary steps are different from upstream WLED.
 In WLED-MM, you create a "pseudo" 2D panel for the trailing strip, then set "Expand 1D FX" to "Pixels" in segment options.

 1. Setup your total LED count in Config -> LED Preferences as usual.
 For example a 8x8 matrix and a strip of 30 pixels chained to the end of your matrix.
 The total count should be 64 + 30 = 94.
 This also works with virtual LEDs via DDP or ArtNet.